 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my disclosure policy for more on affiliate links and my policies.

-October is Breast Cancer Awareness Month, an annual campaign to raise awareness of breast cancer risks, the value of screening and early detection, and treatment options for those diagnosed with breast cancer.
+October is National Breast Cancer Awareness Month, an annual campaign to raise awareness of breast cancer risks, the value of screening and early detection, and treatment options for those diagnosed with breast cancer.
 Over the years, the pink ribbon has come to symbolize breast cancer awareness.

-Pink Ribbon Pink Velvet Cupcakes are similar to red velvet cupcakes but without the chocolate and copious amounts of red food coloring.
-These delightful cupcakes are made with apple cider vinegar and a few drops of electric pink gel paste.
+Pink Ribbon Pink Velvet Cupcakes are similar to red velvet cupcakes but without chocolate and copious amounts of red food coloring.
+These delightful cupcakes are made with apple cider vinegar and a few drops of deep pink gel paste.
 Don’t let the vinegar skeeve you out; the cupcakes do not taste like vinegar, I promise.

 The final step and the real money shot for the Pink Ribbon Pink Velvet Cupcakes is the white chocolate pink ribbon.
-You’ll of course need a ribbon mold, and either pink melting wafers (what I used) or white chocolate you color pink (but NOT with typical food coloring that will cause your chocolate to seize).
+You’ll of course need a ribbon chocolate mold, and either pink melting wafers (what I used) or white chocolate you color pink (but NOT with typical food coloring that will cause your chocolate to seize).

 Pink Ribbon Pink Velvet Cupcakes